Jalen Hurts Player Prop Bets for NFL Week 12 | Philadelphia vs. New York 11/28/2021

 Season Stats

-- He's also figured in the ground game, with 618 rushing yards (56.2 ypg) on 114 carries with eight rushing touchdowns.
+- He also has 618 rushing yards on 114 carries with eight touchdowns, averaging 56.2 yards per game.

-- The Eagles, who rank seventh in the NFL in points scored, have attempted a pass 48.9% of the time while running the football 51.1% of the time.
+- The Eagles have thrown the football in 48.9% of their plays from scrimmage this year while running the ball 51.1% of the time.
+This offensive attack ranks seventh in the NFL in points scored.

-- Hurts has attempted 43 of his 320 passes in the red zone, accounting for 37.4% of his team's red zone plays.
+- Hurts accounts for 37.4% of his team's red zone plays, with 43 of his 320 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Hurts' matchup with the Giants.